-- OWASA has met its TP limit since the annual mass load limit was first incorporated into our permit in 2007.
-We expect to continue to meet the limit within the 20-year planning horizon without the need for additional major capital improvements for TP removal. - OWASA optimized its biological phosphorus removal process which is reflected in the decrease in TP in 2018-2022.
+• OWASA has met its TP limit since the annual mass load limit was first incorporated into our permit in 2007.
+We expect to continue to meet the limit within the 20-year planning horizon without the need for additional major capital improvements for TP removal.

-- Our TP loading was higher in 2022 than in 2020 and 2021, but still well below our permitted loading.
-We did treat more flow in 2022 than in 2021 which accounts for some of the increase.
-We also have been doing some rehabilitation work on some of the plant processes which has affected plant performance. - OWASA has consistently met its current TN limit.
-Staff continues to focus efforts on plant optimization to improve the denitrification process, but we may need to operate our filters in denitrification mode and incur considerably greater energy and chemical costs to meet the more stringent limits.
-Staff completed inspections and testing to ensure the denitrification filters are operationally ready should they be needed.
-Next steps will be determined based on recommendations in the Wastewater Treatment Plant Master Plan (anticipated to be completed in FY 2024) and plant performance against current regulatory limits. - The Wastewater Treatment Plant Master Plan currently underway will help inform OWASA of needed capital investments and operational changes to ensure we continue to meet our nutrient limits. - OWASA's WWTP received the Peak Performance award for 100% compliance with the NPDES permit for the 13th consecutive year.
+- OWASA optimized its biological phosphorus removal process which is reflected in the decrease in TP in 2018-2023. - OWASA has consistently met its current TN limit.
+Staff continues to focus efforts on plant optimization to improve the denitrification process, but we may need to operate our filters in denitrification mode to meet the more stringent limits.
+Staff inspected and tested the denitrification filters to ensure they are operationally ready should they be needed.
+TN could be reduced significantly through the use of the denitrification filters, but OWASA would see a significant increase in energy and chemical costs.
+Next steps will be determined based on pilot study recommendations in the Wastewater Treatment Plant Master Plan (anticipated to be completed in FY 2025) and plant performance against current regulatory limits. - The Wastewater Treatment Plant Master Plan was finalized in January 2024 and provides an adaptable roadmap with triggering events for the timing of needed capital investments and operational changes to ensure we continue to meet our nutrient limits. - The North Carolina Department of Environmental Quality is currently reviewing the Jordan Lake Nutrient Rules for updates or revisions.
+OWASA has participated in the stakeholder engagement process which began in early 2024; revised rules are expected to be adopted by the Environmental Management Commission and approved by the Rules Review Commission in 2027. - OWASA's WWTP received the Peak Performance award for 100% compliance with the National Pollutant Discharge Elimination System (NPDES) permit for the 14th consecutive year.